sourcebitsllc/Asset-Generator-Mac/README.md

 Asset Generator is a collaboration between [Bader Alabdulrazzaq](https://twitter.com/BHAlRezzaga), iOS and Mac OS engineer who graciously greeted Sourcebits for an internship in late 2014, and Sourcebits' Chief Innovation Officer [Piotr Gajos](https://twitter.com/Pe8er).
 App icon was designed by Sourcebits' senior interaction designer, Rick Patrick.

-The app was designed in Sketch, written in Swift.
+The app was designed in Sketch and coded in Swift.

 We would like to thank all Sourcebits developers and designers who helped us with feature ideas and relentless bug reports.